joedolson/my-calendar/src/readme.txt

 = 3.6.16 =

 * Bug fix: Omit `mc_id` parameter on permalinks if event is singular.
-* Bug fix: Something unknown related to iCal imports...
+* Bug fix: Hidden focusable elements inside the dialog broke focus management.
+* Change: Switch non-modal content from using `aria-hidden` to using `inert`.

 = 3.6.15 =